-""Heliport" means [an area of land or structures designated or used for the landing or takeoff of helicopters or other rotorcraft.
-The term includes storage, maintenance or repair facilities, and sale and storage of supplies and fuel.] a facility for landing and takeoff of rotorcraft, including supporting fueling, maintenance, repair, and storage activities."
+"Heliport.
+[An area of land or structures designated or used for the landing or takeoff of helicopters or other rotorcraft.
+The term includes storage, maintenance or repair facilities, and sale and storage of supplies and fuel.]
+A facility for landing and takeoff of rotorcraft, including supporting fueling, maintenance, repair, and storage activities."

-""Helistop" means an [area designed and used only for the landing and takeoff of helicopters or other rotorcraft.
-Helistops shall not include hangars or repair, maintenance and storage facilities.] accessory facility for landing and takeoff of rotorcraft that does not include supporting fueling, maintenance, or repair facilities.
-The term includes but is not limited to the commercial use of a drone."
+"Helistop.
+An [area designed and used only for the landing and takeoff of helicopters or other rotorcraft.
+Helistops shall not include hangars or repair, maintenance, and storage facilities.] accessory facility for landing and takeoff of rotorcraft that does not include supporting fueling, maintenance, or repair facilities."

-""Home-based [child care"] childcare" means a home occupation in which childcare services are provided on a part-time basis to no more than six children who are not members of the household, and which is licensed by the state department of human services.
+"Home-Based [Child Care.]
+Childcare.
+A home occupation in which child-care services are provided on a part-time basis to no more than six children who are not members of the household, and that is licensed by the State department of human services.
 Non-household members may provide childcare services to clients on a temporary basis if the resident caregiver becomes unavailable due to illness or emergency."

-""Home occupation" means any activity intended to produce income that is carried on within a dwelling[¬] unit, accessory structure to a dwelling unit, or on a zoning lot used principally for [dwelling] residential purposes.
+"Home Occupation.
+Any activity intended to produce income that is carried on within a dwelling[,] unit, accessory structure to a dwelling[,] unit, or on a zoning lot used principally for [dwelling] residential purposes.
 Home occupations include the use of any residential premise as a base for an off-premise, income-producing activity."

-""Hospital" means [an institution primarily for in-patient, intensive, medical or surgical care.
-It may also include facilities for extended care, intermediate care and/or out-patient care, medical offices, living facilities for staff, research and educational facilities, and related services and activities for operation of these facilities.] providing primarily in-patient, intensive, medical, or surgical care, including emergency care services.
+"Hospital.
+[An institution primarily for in-patient, intensive, medical or surgical care.
+It may also include facilities for any one or more of the following: extended care, intermediate care and/or out-patient care, medical offices, living facilities for staff, research and educational facilities, and related services and activities for operation of these facilities.]
+An institution providing primarily in-patient, intensive, medical, or surgical care, including emergency care services.
 The term includes facilities for extended care, intermediate care and out-patient care, living facilities for staff, research and educational facilities, doctor offices, and any administrative offices necessary for the operation of the facility."

-""Hotel" means a building [or group of buildings containing lodging and/or dwelling units offering transient accommodations, and a lobby, clerk's desk or counter with 24 hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
-A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such as restaurants, shops, meeting rooms, and/or recreational and entertainment facilities.] containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
+"Hotel.
+A building [or group of buildings containing lodging or dwelling units, or both, offering transient accommodations, and a lobby, clerk's desk, or counter with 24-hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
+A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such restaurants, shops, meeting rooms, or recreational and entertainment facilities.] containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
 The term does not include dwelling units or activities that are prohibited in the zoning district.